wooorm/trough/readme.md

 argument, the pipeline fails and `done` is invoked with that value.

-If `next` is given no value (either `null` or `undefined`) as the first argument, all following non-nully values change the input of the following function, and all nully values default to the `input`.
+If `next` is given no value (either `null` or `undefined`) as the first argument, all following non-nullish values change the input of the following function, and all nullish values default to the `input`.

 The following example shows how passing a first argument stops the pipeline: